$C$-$\Delta\Theta$: Circuit-Restricted Weight Arithmetic for Selective Refusal: Discussion and Limitations

 \section{Discussion and Limitations}

-\paragraph{Advantages of circuit-guided weight editing : } Circuit-guided weight editing fills a deployment gap between brittle prompt-only controls and costly full fine-tuning.
-By localizing a behavior-relevant circuit and restricting a one-time offline update to that region, we produce a drop-in checkpoint that runs without inference-time hooks.
-This shifts cost from per-request intervention to a single amortizable edit, while keeping the intervention scope explicit ($\leq\%$ of parameters) for targeted audits and regression tests.
-From a systems perspective, this enables safety controls to integrate with optimized inference stacks (e.g., vLLM) without modification, whereas activation steering requires custom forward-pass instrumentation that can break optimization and complicate deployment.
+\textbf{Advantages of circuit-guided weight editing.} C-$\Delta\Theta$ closes the deployment gap between brittle prompt-only controls and costly full fine-tuning: a behavior relevant circuit is localized once, and the resulting one-time offline update yields a drop-in checkpoint that runs without inference-time hooks.
+The intervention scope is explicit ($\leq 5\%$ of parameters), making targeted audits and regression tests cheap, and the edited checkpoint integrates with optimized inference stacks (e.g., vLLM) without the forward pass instrumentation that activation steering requires.

-\paragraph{Limitations and threats to validity : } Effectiveness depends on the base model: when policy-relevant concepts are weakly represented or entangled, localization can be less selective and edits yield smaller gains.
-EAP-IG provides behavioral relevance but is not a complete causal account; redundant pathways may remain and results may vary with protocol choices.
-Localized updates can still produce off-target effects, including benign refusals on borderline prompts, capability shifts outside the chosen benchmarks, and cross-category interactions that are not explicitly measured.
-Refusal rates rely on an LLM judge with limited human calibration, and utility is tracked with MMLU and GSM8K as coarse indicators.
-We report results from a single random seed due to computational constraints, though consistent rankings across 30 settings (highest or second highest in 28 of 30 cases) and utility changes below 1\% suggest conclusions are not driven by evaluation noise.
-Failures tend to occur when harmful and benign behaviors are weakly separated in the base model, when smaller models lack distinct functional structure for nuanced safety distinctions, and under distribution shift beyond the contrastive paired setting.
+\textbf{Limitations and threats to validity.} Effectiveness depends on the base model: when policy-relevant concepts are weakly represented or entangled, localization is less selective and edits yield smaller gains.
+EAP-IG provides behavioral relevance but not a complete causal account; redundant pathways may remain and results may vary with protocol choices.
+Localized updates can still produce off-target effects, including benign refusals on borderline prompts, capability shifts outside the chosen benchmarks, and cross-category interactions measured only at the merged-checkpoint level.
+Refusal rates rely on an LLM judge with limited human calibration, and utility is tracked with MMLU, GSM8K, and IFEval as coarse indicators.
+We report results from a single random seed due to computational constraints; the consistency of selectivity rankings across the 30 (model, category) cells and the absence of large utility shifts on flagship cells suggest conclusions are not driven by evaluation noise.
+Our adversarial evaluation uses transfer attacks; white-box attacks optimized directly against the edited checkpoint are deferred.
+Failures tend to occur when harmful and benign behaviors are weakly separated in the base model, when the safety distinction is fine-grained enough to require functional structure absent at smaller scale, and under distribution shift beyond the contrastive paired training setting.